 Again, this is a basic rule of taking things apart and putting them back together.
 Overtightening screws can cause damage to the sealant gaskets or other components that are being reassembled, which could lead to leaks in your system down the line.

 7. Ignoring any warning signs such as a change in sound, smell or temperature

-One of the most common mistakes people make when completing DIY Air Conditioner Servicing is ignoring any warning signs.
+One of the most common mistakes people make when completing the servicing is ignoring any warning signs.
 The following are a few warning signs to be on the lookout for:

 If you notice your air conditioner making unusual sounds, smells, or feels hotter than usual, it may need more attention and professional servicing.
 And if you ignore it and continue to use it, it could eventually lead to an air conditioner breakdown.